dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * An app can use routing to generate URLs (for example, for redirection or links) based on endpoint information and thus avoid hard-coded URLs, which helps maintainability.
 * URL generation is based on addresses, which support arbitrary extensibility:

-  * The Link Generator API (`LinkGenerator`) can be resolved anywhere using [dependency injection (DI)](xref:fundamentals/dependency-injection) to generate URLs.
+  * The Link Generator API (<xref:Microsoft.AspNetCore.Routing.LinkGenerator>) can be resolved anywhere using [dependency injection (DI)](xref:fundamentals/dependency-injection) to generate URLs.
-  * Where the Link Generator API isn't available via DI, `IUrlHelper` offers methods to build URLs.
+  * Where the Link Generator API isn't available via DI, <xref:Microsoft.AspNetCore.Mvc.IUrlHelper> offers methods to build URLs.

 > [!NOTE]
 > With the release of endpoint routing in ASP.NET Core 2.2, endpoint linking is limited to MVC/Razor Pages actions and pages.
 The expansions of endpoint-linking capabilities is planned for future releases.